a-1an/kHTML/wiki/overview.md

 ## kHTML

-HTML5 DSL written in pure Kotlin!
+HTML5 DSL written in pure Kotlin! kHTML can be used to respond with HTML code to a client.